apetkau/genomics-data-index-examples/README.md

 2. [Tutorial 2: Indexing assemblies (SARS-CoV-2)][tutorial2] - [![Binder](https://mybinder.org/badge_logo.svg)][tutorial2-binder]
     * _In case GitHub link is not rendering try [here][tutorial2-nbviewer]_

 Alternatively, you can run these tutorials on your local machine.
-In order to run these tutorials you will first have to install the `genomics-data-index` software (see the [Installation](installation) section for details).
+In order to run these tutorials you will first have to install the `genomics-data-index` software (see the [Installation][installation] section for details).
 In addition, you will have to install [Jupyter Lab][].
 If you have already installed the `genomics-data-index` software with conda you can install Jupyter Lab as follows:

 ```bash
 conda activate gdi